muratk3n/thirdwave/en/README.md

 I am curious wout freedom of speech, how much of Borat could he pull off, even any of the other pranks.
-That thing with Cheney for example.. in some countries they could kill you for that.
+That thing with Cheney for example.
+In some countries they could kill you for that.

 ---